thatdudemanguy/uni-workshop-example-webcomponents/README.md

 }
 ```
 we want to display every current time when we press the button.
-So let's add an event listener to the click and push the current time to a properties"times".
+So let's add an event listener to the click and push the current time to a property called `times`.
 And let's instantiate the property "times" to an empty array.

 ```javascript
 class InterActiefIntervalClock extends LitElement {